aprsworld/serToMQTT/README.md

 sure the device is in polling mode and polls the device for the corrected 3-axis accellerometer.
 The defaulti polling rate is
 10 Hertz.
 Higher or lower rates can be set by using --special-handling hertz=40.

+## WorldData

+`./serToMQTT --mqtt-host 192.168.10.221 --mqtt-topic World_Data --protocol worlddata --input-port /dev/ttyUSB3 --input-speed 9600 --special-handling format=XRW2G --mqtt-meta-topic Meta_World_Data --quiet`

+WorldData requires the use of `--special-handling` because there are several different formats for WorldData.

+format|description
+XRW2G|The XBee, RS-232, and USB versions of the XRW2G module.

 # nmea.cmd